Pallav15/ResumeScreener/README.md

 node js
 Few ML related Libraries
 Steps to Run the Project Download the zip or clone the repository.
 Open in any IDE, preferably VS CODE.
 So it contains two parts: Frontend and Backend.
 In the backend, change the location of the Data folder as it contains the Resume for testing purposes.
 First, run your Backend and then Frontend.
+Run the backend code of app.py

+Technology Used:
+Node js
+Machine Learning
+PyresParser
+Python